sparkfish/glyphcast/README.md

 This is a small service that converts SVG payloads into PDF bytes.
 The server response to a valid payload is the raw binary PDF.
 If you save the response to a file, it should load in a PDF viewer with no additional processing.
 Clients can determine success or failure by the HTTP status code returned.

-See [client.py](https://github.com/team-sparkfish/svg-to-pdf-service/blob/master/client.py) for example client usage, or use the example JSON payload:
+See [client.py](https://github.com/team-sparkfish/svg-to-pdf-service/blob/master/client.py) for example client usage, or use the example SVG payload:

 **HTTPie**